-1. "Nothing is happening!" - Even without the chip, Herbie should do something, so there must be a problem with power.
-Make sure you have the soldered the power tabs on the battery board to the main board.
+- 1. "Nothing is happening!"
+Even without the chip, Herbie should do something, so there must be a problem with power.
+Make sure you have soldered the power tabs on the battery board to the main board.
 They're located directly underneath the battery snaps (see step 6, photo 6B!).
 Oh, and did you remember to turn it on?
-It should turn on with the switch moved towards the tail.

-2. "Herbie is spinning really fast!" - This usually means one of the motors is installed backwards.
+It should turn on with the switch moved towards the tail. - 2.
+"Herbie is spinning really fast!"
+This usually means one of the motors is installed backwards.
 Pick Herbie up, and feel each motor spin.
 Unless if it's in "Backup!" mode, the wheels should be trying to push Herbie forward.
 When you've found which motor is in backwards, the easiest fix is to just cross-wire the motor connections to the PCB.
-It's much easier than prying the motor out and turning it around.

-3. "Herbie is spinning in wide circles!" - This happens when either one of the motors isn't working very well, so check to see that the rubber didn't creep up to rub against the motor.
-Or the motor shaft may be gunked up with loose hair causing it to slow down.
+It's much easier than prying the motor out and turning it around. - 3.
+"Herbie is spinning in wide circles!"
+This happens when either one of the motors isn't working very well, so check to see if the motor shaft is gunked up with loose hair causing it to slow down.
 Or one of the motors is way out of alignment.
-As long as both motors are mounted in pretty much the same way, Herbie will be perfectly happy.
-If one is wacky, it'll do donuts!

-4. "Why is Herbie always running in reverse?" - One of two reasons: 1) Both motors were installed backwards (see problem 2 to fix), or 2) The "Backup!" circuit is stuck on.
-Listen closely when you turn Herbie on - do you hear a "click"?
+As long as both motors are mounted in pretty much the same way, Herbie will be perfectly happy. - 4.
+"Why is Herbie always running in reverse?"
+One of two reasons: 1) Both motors were installed backwards (see problem 2 to fix), or 2) The "Backup!" circuit is stuck on.
+Listen closely when you turn Herbie on do you hear a "click"?
 If so, that's the relay turning on, which means either your tail spring sensor or your whiskers are making contact with the touch rings.
 Check each and make sure that the whiskers/tail do not touch the rings that surround them.
-If this isn't the case, make sure you didn't accidently make a solder bridge from the tail spring to the tail ring (see step 13, picture 13A!).

-5. "Herbie isn't responding to anything - it just runs straight!" - Betcha the LM386 chip is in backwards, or missing!

-6. "My dog chewed on Herbie, and now it's acting strange..." - Well, wouldn't you?
+If this isn't the case, make sure you didn't accidently make a solder bridge from the tail spring to the tail ring (see step 13, picture 13A!). - 5.
+"Herbie isn't responding to anything it just runs straight!"
+Betcha the LM386 chip is in backwards, or missing! - 6.
+"My dog chewed on Herbie, and now it's acting strange..."
+Well, wouldn't you?
 What you're seeing is dog drool affecting the circuitry.
 Wipe off the top of Herbie with a paper towel and some glass cleaner or alcohol, and let it dry.
-Herbie will recover just fine!

-7. "My cat is rubbing her eye..." - As cute as Herbie is, it isn't a pet toy.
+Herbie will recover just fine! - 7.
+"My cat is rubbing her eye..."
+As cute as Herbie is, it isn't a pet toy.
 Don't let Herbie poke your pets!

-Herbie Enhancement: The Herbie the Mousebot Tail-Light!:

-We thought that it would be fun to add "play with me" functionality to the Solarbotics Herbie the Mousebot.
-What we did is add a location for an Infrared Light Emitting Diode, which is like a regular LED, but shines IR light, which Herbie's eyes are tuned for.
-By shining this light from Herbie's rear, it shows other Herbies where it is ("Come and get me!
-Nyah, nyah...").
-Don't install the IR LED unless if you plan on having another Herbie play with it, as it does draw some power, and will shorten your battery life.

-If we put the IR LED on the nose, all you would have are Herbies bashing their heads together.
-So unless if you want to play "Herbie Tackle Football" put the LED in so it points slightly downward from the Herbie's rear.
-By shining the light downward, it makes a large IR light "pool" that is very easy for other Herbies to see.

-Installing the tail-light is pretty easy.
-Install the 150 ohm resistor (marked Brown / Green / Brown) in location "R2", then bend the IR LED over 90° as shown below, and install it in location "LED".
-That's it!

-Now turn off most of the lights in your room, turn on your new "Tail-Light Herbie" and another regular Herbie, and see if "Standard" Herbie sees the light shining out from TL Herbie.
-The IR LED should have the same effect as the flashlight did when you first tested your Herbie - shining it in one eye should make one motor spin much faster than the other.

-And when you're done playing with your herd of Herbies, shine a bright light down to the floor, and wait for them to come to you!

-Bend the leads of the LED over 90°.
-Note where the flat side of the LED is, as it won't work installed backwards!

-Install the Resistor (Brn / Grn / Brn) and LED at their spots on the PCB

-Completed IR Enhancement installation.
-Again, note where the flat side of the IR LED is!

 Like the Mousebot?
 Want more?

 There are several more kits from Solarbotics for any skill level!